https-sam/digispark_reverse_shell/README.md

 ## Digispark reverse shell

 The scripts creates either reverse shell python script or arduino sketch for digispark.
-The script is compatible with metasploit.
+The script is compatible with metasploit.</br>
+This Digispark sketch is intended to run on OS X operating System.

+## What is digispark?
+Digispark is a Attiny85 based microcontroller

 ## Features